Bianca Balti: Early and personal life

+In 2022, she underwent a preventive double mastectomy surgery after discovering that she carried a variant of the BRCA1 gene.
+In September 2024, she revealed that she had started chemotherapy for ovarian cancer.

 Career

+Bianca Balti was scouted while she was working as a Promo girl for a shampoo company, and began her career at the age of 20.
+Her career took off when she was part of the S/S 05 Dolce&Gabbana campaign and went on to work 10 more years with the brand.

 Balti was first booked for the cover of L'Officiel, shot by Alexi Lubomirski.
 Her first notable advertisement campaign came for Dolce & Gabbana.
 She has appeared on the covers of many fashion magazines, including Vogue, Harper's Bazaar, W, Cosmopolitan and Marie Claire, as well as men's magazine Playboy.
 Her campaigns include Roberto Cavalli, Donna Karan, Christian Dior, D&G, Valentino, Armani Jeans, Missoni, Rolex, Guess?, Paco Rabanne, Anna Molinari, Guerlain, Revlon, La Perla, Cesare Paciotti, Mango, and Thierry Mugler.

 She also appeared in the Victoria's Secret Fashion Show 2005 and in their catalogs.

 Since the spring/summer 2005 fashion shows, she has appeared shows for designers such as Shiatzy Chen, Karl Lagerfeld, Gianfranco Ferré, Marc Jacobs, Alexander McQueen, Givenchy, Zac Posen, Hermès, John Galliano, Gucci, Fendi, Prada, Valentino, Missoni, Chanel, Christian Dior, Versace, Oscar de la Renta, Narciso Rodriguez, Ralph Lauren, Carolina Herrera and Victoria's Secret.

 Balti was cast in Abel Ferrara's movie Go Go Tales (2008) as one of the erotic dancers.
 After the movie and her pregnancy, she returned to the catwalk, became the new face of the Cesare Paciotti international campaign, and replaced Angelina Jolie as one of the faces of the fall St. John campaign, with models Hilary Rhoda and Caroline Winberg.

 She appears in the 2011 Pirelli Calendar photographed by Karl Lagerfeld.
-In 2011 she features in Francesco Scognamiglio's Spring/Summer 2011 campaign art directed by Akmal Shaukat photographed by Giampaolo Sgura.
+In 2011 she features in Francesco Scognamiglio Spring/Summer 2011 campaign art directed by Akmal Shaukat photographed by Giampaolo Sgura.
 In 2012 she was chosen as the new face for Dolce & Gabbana together with actress Monica Bellucci.
 She became the face of their Light Blue fragrance in 2013.
-She also hosted BeastMasters for Italy.